Sher-Chowdhury/codingbee_docs/categories/kubernetes/08_services_nodePort/services.md

 There are [4 main types of services](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).

-In this let's just spin up the following pods for now:
+In this example let's just spin up the following pods for now:

 ```bash